vaidashi/career-development-curriculum/module_one/intro_strengthsfinder_session.md

-# StrengthsFinder Reflection
+# Introduction to StrengthsFinder

+## Getting to Know Yourself & Others Through Strengths

 [Slides for this session](https://docs.google.com/presentation/d/1lYiWl7gyoViF-ln4m_LY-Jx8wFcRAvJ428ivR8MU0sc/edit?usp=sharing)

+### Session Structure:

+Time: 60 mins

+* Opening (5 mins)
+* Overview: what is a strength, etc. (10 mins)
+* I Do: Demonstrate how to interpret reports (10 mins)
+* We Do: Get to know each other through strengths (15 mins)
+* You Do: Individual Reflections (18 mins)
+* Closing: Recap use of StrengthsFinder and option for coaching (2 mins)

 ### Objectives
 * Understand what constitutes a strength
 * Understand how to develop a strength
 * Reflect on StrengthsFinder results
+* Familiarize yourself with each other's strengths
 * Create goals for your professional development at Turing

 ### Optional Deliverable
-Complete this [reflection](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/strengths_reflection_guidelines.md) in your own gist and DM it to Allison.
-If you would like to schedule a coaching session with her, please indicate that in your DM to her.
+Complete this [reflection](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/strengths_reflection_guidelines.md) in your own gist and DM it to Ellen Mary and/or Allison if you would like to schedule a coaching session to discuss it.

+## Overview
 ### What is a Strength?
 The StrengthsFinder assessment doesn't measure strengths exactly -- instead, it's examining the presence of certain talents in [34 areas](https://github.com/turingschool/career-development-curriculum/blob/master/files/BriefDescriptionsOfThemes.pdf).
 Strengths are rather the product of building one's talents combined with skills and knowledge.
 Here is the breakdown of this development: